tagtogorg/tagtog-doc/documentpool.md

 <div class="two-third-col">
   <h3>Manually confirmed documents</h3>
-  <p>In the pool, each document has a checkmark, when green, it means the document has been confirmed.
-Manually confirmed documents are those with <strong>all annotations complete</strong>.
-Depending on the project it can also mean that the annotations has been reviewed by a human and those can be used as training data.</p>
+  <p>In the pool, each document has a check mark, when green, it means the document is confirmed.</p>
+  <p>Manually confirmed documents are those with <strong>all annotations complete</strong>.
+Depending on the project it can also mean that the annotations have been reviewed by a human, and they can be used as training data.</p>
   <p>Confirm documents is helpful to keep the progress of the annotation tasks.</p>
 </div>